Landscape Alterations

 2. Research the topic further for deeper understanding - Ecosia is a good search engine for that.

-3. Develop a rating process by identifying data metrics in the analysis, grouping them into Impact Value and Impact Scale categories, and summarizing them with data points.
+3. Develop a rating process by identifying data metrics in the analysis, grouping them into Impact Value and Impact Severity categories, and summarizing them with data points.

 4. Rate only what is discussed in the analysis without bias.